 Contaminates may also cause additional wear to grinder machine parts.

-The Discharge Belt on Peterson horizontal grinders is a cleated, single conveyor belt that moves materials, that has been passed through the grinding chamber, away from the machine into a stockpile.
+The Discharge Belt on Peterson horizontal grinders is a cleated, single conveyor belt that moves materials, which have been passed through the grinding chamber, away from the machine into a stockpile.
 The discharge belt length and height determines the stockpile size before it needing to be removed or the grinder repositioned.

-The optional feed chain return pans are used when the horizontal grinder is being used in an application when a perfect product is desired (when the slide gate is in the closed position) recirculating the unground material to be reduced again (or for easy cleanup).
-The pan I located underneath the hopper.
+The optional feed chain return pan is used when the horizontal grinder is being used in an application when a perfect product is desired (when the slide gate is in the closed position) recirculating the unground material to be reduced again (or for easy cleanup).
+The pan is located underneath the hopper.

-The area under the crush roll at the maximum working lift height.
+The Feed Opening is the area under the compression roll at the maximum working lift height.
 This is the area that all material must pass under and through to enter the grinding chamber.
 It is generally measured height by width.

 A grate is a rectangular piece of steel that contains a pattern of holes which helps size feed material and allows it to pass from the grinding chamber to the discharge belt.
 After the holes are cut into the steel, the rectangle is bent in a radius along the horizontal axis.
 In a Peterson grinder, four grates are installed in the grinding chamber, one grate is installed on the anvil housing and the other three rest on grate supports.

 The grate opening refers to the hole size and hole shape that is cut into a steel grate.
 The grate opening allows material to exit the grinding mill onto the discharge conveyor.
-Grate hole sizes can be as small as 5/8″ and as large as 8″ and anywhere in between.
+Grate hole sizes can be as small as 5/8″ (1.5875 cm) and as large as 8″ (20.32 cm) and anywhere in between.
 The most common hole shapes are hex, round, square, diamond, and rectangle.

 Grate position refers to the order in which the grates are installed in the grinding mill.
 On a Peterson machine, the first grate is attached to the anvil housing and is referred to as the #1 position.
 The #2 position is just below the anvil housing followed by the #3 and #4 positions.
 The three grates that follow the #1 position all rest on a set of grate supports in the grinding mill.